 Our specialist damp and timber surveyor will only recommend the correct damp proofing and timber treatments if any found to be necessary at all.

-TIMBER SURVEY IN NORTH WALES
+TIMBER SURVEY IN NORTH, MID & SOUTH WALES

 On the day of the timber survey, any timbers accessible will be inspected for woodworm infestation or timber decay (dry rot, wet rot).
 Depending on the accessibility, floor boards may be lifted with the vendor’s permission as long as they are loose enough without causing damage to the flooring.
 Subfloor timbers will be analysed for moisture content, beetle infestation, wet rot and dry rot as well as making sure there is adequate sub-floor ventilation to keep the timbers dry.
 Roof timbers will be inspected if safe access is available again inspecting the timbers for dry rot, wet rot or woodworm infestation.
 Once the timber survey has been carried out the timber report will be forwarded to you via email along with a quotation for the necessary timber treatments if required.

-DAMP SURVEY IN NORTH WALES
+DAMP SURVEY IN NORTH, MID & SOUTH WALES